mage2pro/google-backend-login/README.md

-The «**[Backend Login with Google Account](https://mage2.pro/c/extensions/google-backend-login)**» extension for Magento 2.
-The extension allows you to be authenticated in your Magento 2 backend using your Google Account.
+The «**[Backend Login with Google Account](https://mage2.pro/c/extensions/google-backend-login)**» extension for allows you to be authenticated in your Magento 2 backend using your Google Account.

 [**Demo video**](https://www.youtube.com/watch?v=DrjAdd5UwEI).